finanalyst/collection/README.md

 	*  **render** plugins used to render Pod::Blocks

+	*  **compilation** plugins prepare the `ProcessedPod` object for collection pages.

 	*  **report** plugins to test and report on the rendering process

 	*  **completion** plugins that define what happens after rendering

 	*  **cleanup** plugins if cleanup is needed.

+*  **landing-place** is the name of the file that comes first during the completion stage.
+For example, in a Website, the landing file is usually called `index.html`

+*  **output-ext** is the extension for the output files

-The following are optional control flags.
-All are False by default if not in the config files
+The following are optional as they are control flags that are False by default.

 *  recompile